Episode 11 of the Exam Study Expert podcast: “Mnemonics, memory magic, and the art of getting things done with Dr Adam Putnam”.

 Links and resources mentioned in this episode:

-Adam recommended a couple of great books in this episode if you’re interested in the art of working more productively, or learning more about mnemonic techniques:
+Adam recommended a couple of great books in this episode.
+If you’re interested in the art of working more productively, or learning more about mnemonic techniques, try:

 - “Getting Things Done: The Art of Stress-Free Productivity” by David Allen (available on Amazon worldwide)